trileminh94/notes/shopee.md

 23. **Cartesian product** Tích đề các
 24. **What do we need to power 2 by to get 16?**
 25. **I will get into doing something**
+26. Hello, can you here me? can you here me very well?
+27. So do I, So is it, So is she, Me too
+28. Sorry, I just don't get it.
+29. In the case the array is sorted then in each iteration of quicksort the array only shrink by 1 element
+30. Using where to join will create cartesian product or cross join -> all possible combinations of variables are created.